Exploring Vacant Classes in Label-Skewed Federated Learning: Experiments

-\textbf{Effectiveness of Different Objectives.} Our approach comprises two key objectives: empty-classes distillation and logit suppression.
-To gauge the effectiveness of each objective, we conducted experiments on CIFAR10 with $\beta=0.05$, presenting the results in Table~\ref{tab: diff objective}.
-In comparison to FedLC~\cite{zhang2022federated}, empty-classes distillation and logit suppression both showcase notable performance improvements, which demonstrates the effectiveness of our two key objectives.
-Additionally, when combined with the empty-classes distillation, the logit suppression further amplifies the overall model performance.
+\textbf{Effectiveness of different objectives} Our approach comprises two key objectives: vacant-classes distillation and logit suppression.
+The results, presented in Table~\ref{tab: diff objective}, reveal that both vacant-classes distillation and logit suppression contribute to notable performance improvements compared to FedLC~\cite{zhang2022federated}.
+These results demonstrate the effectiveness of our two key objectives in enhancing the overall model performance in federated learning scenarios with significant label skews.

-\textbf{Combination with Other Techniques.} In this section, we integrated our method with two SOTA methods, FedEXP~\cite{jhunjhunwala2023fedexp} and FedSAM~\cite{qu2022generalized}, detailed in Table~\ref{table: combination}.
+\textbf{Combination with other techniques} In this section, we integrate our method with two SOTA methods, FedEXP~\cite{jhunjhunwala2023fedexp} and FedSAM~\cite{qu2022generalized}, as detailed in Table~\ref{table: combination}.
 The combination of our method with FedEXP~\cite{jhunjhunwala2023fedexp} and FedSAM~\cite{qu2022generalized} results in improved performance.
 This enhancement is reasonable because FedEXP focuses on optimizing the server update for an improved learning rate, and FedSAM emphasizes local gradient descent to achieve a smoother loss landscape.
 These elements complement well with our core idea, which finally results in enhanced performance when combined.